-Eligible costs Financing mechanism Amount Rule of allocation Travel Contribution to the travel costs of participants, from their place of origin to the venue of the activity and returnContribution to unit costs275 EUR per participantContribution to unit costs275 EUR per participant Conditional: applicants will have to justify that mobility activities are necessary to achieve the objectives and Subsistence costs Contribution to subsistence costs of participants during the activity Contribution to unit costs Activities targeting staff up to the 14 th day of activity: 100 EUR per day per participant + between the 15 th and 60 th day of activity: 70 EUR per day per participant results of the project.
-Travel distances must be calculated using the distance calculator supported by the European Commission .
-The applicant must indicate the distance of a
+Eligible costs Financing mechanism Amount Rule of allocation Travel Travel I their place of origin to the venue of the activity and I Contribution to unit costs Conditional: applicants will have to justify that mobility For travel distances of 2000 KM or more: 360 EUR per participant activities are necessary to achieve the objectives and

+Subsistence costs Contribution to subsistence costs of participants during the activity Contribution to unit costs Activities targeting staff up to the 14 th day of activity: 100 EUR per day per participant + between the 15 th and 60 th day of activity: 70 EUR per day per participant Activities targeting learners: up to the 14 th day of activity: 55 EUR per day per participant + between the 15 th and 60 th day of activity: 40 EUR per day per participant results of the project.
+Travel distances must be calculated using the distance calculator supported by the European Commission 122 .
+The applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round trip 123 ------------------- --- ------------------------------- --- --
-&lt;sup>89 http://ec.europa.eu/programmes/erasmus-plus/tools/distance\en.htm

-Activities targeting learners: up to the 14 th day of activity: 55 EUR per day per partie + between the 15 th and 60 th day of activity: 40 EUR per participant will support the round trip -- -- ---

-&lt;sup>90 For example, if a person from Madrid (Spain) is taking part in an activity taking place in Rome (Italy), the applicant will a) calculate the distance from Madrid to Rome (1365,28 KM); b) select the applicable travel distance band (i.e. between 500 and 1999 KM) and c) calculate the EU grant that will provide a contribution to the costs of travel of the participant from Madrid to Rome and return.
+123 For example, if a person from Madrid (Spain) is taking part in an activity taking place in Rome (Italy), the applicant will a) calculate the distance from Madrid to Rome (1365,28 KM); b) select the applicable travel distance band (i.e. between 500 and 1999 KM) and c) calculate the EU grant that will provide a contribution to the costs of travel of the participant from Madrid to Rome and return.